-After a national search, beginning in the fall of 2006, we engaged one full time JustServe AmeriCorps member and one Martin Luther King Vista member with a strong commitment to making positive change in the community.
-Today, we have grown to an outstanding full time team of four JustServe AmeriCorps members and one part time LINKS AmeriCorps member.
+After a national search, beginning in the fall of 2006, we began with one full time JustServe AmeriCorps member and one Martin Luther King Vista member with a strong commitment to making positive change in the community.
+The team has grown in recent years and Americorps members have provided Community Court participants with more resources, like the retail theft course.
 These idealistic corps members support defendants with a theme of camaraderie and common respect, integrating the team-based neighborhood restoration activities with regard for defendants' various needs and situations.

-Defendants respond to being supported by working hard to clean up the neighborhoods.
+Defendant's respond positively to being supported; thus, resulting in hard work and clean neighborhoods.
 Often released directly from jail and transported to the site, the day begins by clearly identifying the role of the AmeriCorps members as supporters rather than enforcers; they are there to help the defendants complete the requirements of the agreement they made in court.
 Community volunteers are often present, thanking defendants for their help.
 The majority of participants return on their own the following days to complete their hours, despite spending the night in a shelter, on the street, or whatever else they encounter in their difficult lives.

-- "Community Court was wonderful, thanks to the caring & considerate staff members.
+"Community Court was wonderful, thanks to the caring and considerate staff members.
 They made a stressful situation seem like a piece of cake!" - Community Court Participant

 Idealistic and Inspired Young People